gstagnit/eMELA/README.md

 cd build
 ccmake ..
 ```
-Pre-computed grids with different choices of renormalisation and factorisation schemes will be installed in the  ``/eMELA/install/grids/`` folder.
+Pre-computed grids with different choices of renormalisation and factorisation schemes can be downloaded as a compressed tar.gz archive under "Release".
+They need to be copied in the main directory under `grids` in order to be copied in the installation directory with `make install`.

 ## Examples